Back to Top

 A DTA between Singapore and another jurisdiction serves to prevent double taxation of income earned in one jurisdiction by a resident of the other jurisdiction.
 A DTA also makes clear the taxing rights between Singapore and her treaty partner on different types of income arising from cross-border economic activities between the two jurisdictions.
 The agreements also provide for reduction or exemption of tax on certain types of income.
 View a brief explanation on the application of a DTA.

-Generally, Singapore’s DTAs include provisions for the exchange of information for tax purposes.
-Singapore also concludes EOI Arrangements for the exchange of information for tax purposes.
-Treaty partners may make a request for information for tax purposes to the Comptroller of Income Tax.
+Generally, Singapore’s DTAs and EOI Arrangements include provisions for the exchange of information for tax purposes.
+Treaty partners may request for information under the DTAs or EOI Arrangements from the Comptroller of Income Tax.
 View Administration of the Exchange of Information for Tax Purposes.